k0jir0/appiumdemo/README.md

 # Run
 1. Clone the build off the repo to your drive
 2. Have configured your environment according to the project as described above and below.
+Note: The path of the build inside of function configureCapabilities() in src/main/test/java/android/AutomationTest.java should be re-configured to point to the new path of your environment after downloading. the build is contained in the project in a folder called build.

 3. Inside of VSC, navigate to src/test/java/io/appium/java_client/android/AutomationTest.java and select it to be ran.
 4. Press F5 (MacOS) to run.